openhab/org.openhab.binding.zwave/doc/elexa/dmmz1_0_0.md

 ### Parameter 2: Set Firing Mode

 This parameter sets the “firing mode” of the Mouser.
-This parameter sets “firing mode” of the Mouser.
-Two firing modes are available: in the first (Continuous Fire,) electricity is passed continuously for the entire duration, and in the second (Burst Fire,) electricity is passed continuously only for the first minute and it is pulsed at approximately 400 beats per minute for the remainder of the time.
+<p&gtThis parameter sets “firing mode” of the Mouser.
+Two firing modes are available: in the first (Continuous Fire,) electricity is passed continuously for the entire duration, and in the second (Burst Fire,) electricity is passed continuously only for the first minute and it is pulsed at approximately 400 beats per minute for the remainder of the time.</p&gt <p&gt01 (Continuous Fire)</p&gt <p&gt02 (Burst Fire)</p&gt

-01 (Continuous Fire)

-02 (Burst Fire)
 The following option values may be configured -:

 | Value  | Description |